Rahulchandnani1/Assessment/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Steps to interact and functionalities implemented:
+1 It is responsive for both mobile and pc.
+2 When user click on login or register an alert will be shown then user image will be come.
+3 Some of icons are implemented with hover and parallax effect which can be seen on hover and scroll.
+4 On Mobile screen the top selling course section, browse by category section will be scrollable in left to right direction.
+5 In top most course dropdown had a random data just for interactivity purpose.

 ### `npm test`